base-org/web/apps/base-docs/base-learn/docs/frontend-setup/building-an-onchain-app.md

 In Next.js with the app router, the root of your app is found in `app/layout.tsx`, if you followed the recommended setup options.
 As you want the blockchain provider context to be available for the entire app, you'll add it here.

-You'll need to set up your providers in a second file, so that you can add `"use client";` to the top.
+You'll need to set up your providers in a second file, so that you can add `'use client';` to the top.
 Doing so forces this code to be run client side, which is necessary since your server won't have access to your users' wallet information.

 :::caution

 You must configure these wrappers in a separate file.
-It will not work if you try to add them and `"use client":` directly in `layout.tsx`!
+It will not work if you try to add them and `'use client';` directly in `layout.tsx`!

 :::